 In 2017, Laura returned to creative writing, undertaking a PhD in Media and Communication at RMIT Melbourne.
 While completing her degree, she published a number of creative and critical works (see Publications).
 She also presented aspects of her hybrid creative/critical dissertation at several academic conferences including: the Asia Pacific Writers and Translators Conference in Bali, Indonesia (October 2017); the Speculating on Biography Symposium at Central Queensland University (October 2018); the DCS InterText Symposium at RMIT Melbourne (May 2018, December 2019); and the Australasian Association of Writing Programs Conference at Griffith University, Queensland (November 2020).
 She completed her PhD in November 2020 — despite the challenges of Covid restrictions and quarantine — graduating in May 2021.
 Her dissertation investigated the use of creative writing experimentation as a means of exploring aspects of the identity.
 It is available in the RMIT Research Repository.

-Laura is now devotes her time to creative writing and part time teaching.
-Her current novel-in-progress is an imagined family history, a patchwork story that considers issues of separation, trauma and loss, how we cope with those issues, the ways we look forward and the ways we look back.
+Laura now devotes her time to creative writing and part time teaching.
+Her recently completed novel Those Tiny Quiet Places is an imagined family history, a patchwork story that considers issues of separation, trauma and loss, how we cope with those issues, the ways we look forward and the ways we look back.
+She is currently working on the sequel, Shirley’s Boys.